What is StrataXRT?

 Film-forming, full contact, flexible wound dressing

-StrataXRT is a flexible, full contact wound dressing that forms a thin film that ensures constant contact with the skin.
+StrataXRT dries to form a thin and flexible wound dressing that ensures full constant contact with the skin.

 From day one